fmerg/pymerkle/README.md

 ```

 to run all tests.
 This might take up to 2-4 minutes, since crypto parts of the code are tested against all possible
-combinations of hash algorithm and encoding type.
+combinations of hash algorithm, encoding type and security mode.
 You can run only a specific test file, e.g., `test_encryption.py`,
 with the command

 ```shell